aiuto/bazel_samples/utf8/README.md

 diff -r u.cp u.tar
 ```
-and you get
+and you, perhaps surprisingly, get
 ```
 Only in u.tar: sübdir
 Only in u.cp: sübdir
 ```

-Dig further and we see that `u.cp` preserves the encoding syle,
+Dig further and we see that `u.cp` preserves the encoding syle, even
-even though it is not in NFD form.
-It probably blindly reads the
+though it is not in NFD form.  `cp` probably blindly reads the file name
-file name as raw bytes and creates the copies from the same buffer.
+as raw bytes and creates the copies from the same buffer.
+That would
-That will work because the file names must bin in NFD form if they
+work because the file names must bin in NFD form if they are files on
-are on a mac.
+a mac.
 Right? :-)

-Meanwhile tar knows it might see things in NFC form from other
+Meanwhile `tar` on the mac knows it might see things in NFC form from
-machines.
-It must do a conversion somewhere to NFD in the path.
+other machines.
+It must do a conversion somewhere to NFD at some point.

 ```
 $ ls -d u.cp/s*r | od -c